15 University Graduate CV Examples [& Templates]

 Why this CV works

-• If the job listing mentions tools like Odyssey Case Manager, Spillman Flex CAD, and Mark43 RMS, don’t just mention them.
+• If the job listing mentions tools like Odyssey Case Manager, Spillman Flex CAD, and Mark43 RMS, don’t just name-drop.
 Demonstrate the impact.
 Did you match call duration with reported stress levels to flag escalation risks?
 Or did you prioritise urgent calls?
 Connect each tool to the results you achieved, and you’ll stand out.

 Accounting University Graduate CV